ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
 Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

 ---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** June 21, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---